 There’s no better way to observe International Sudoku Day than to solve some Sudoku puzzles!
-You can do as many or as few as you want, but we encourage you to challenge yourself.
-Try a level harder than you usually would.
-You can do them in the morning with breakfast, during your lunch break, or in the evening with a glass of wine.
+You can do as many or as few as you want, but challenge yourself.
+Test your skills by choosing higher-level games.
+Play Sudoku in the morning while eating breakfast.
+Get in a quick game during your lunch break, or play Sudoku in the evening while you wind down from a busy day with a relaxing glass of wine.

 Run out of puzzles to solve?
 Make International Sudoku Day the day you replenish your puzzle supply.
-If you’re Sudoku connoisseur, hunt around for the most challenging puzzle book you can find.
-If you are new to the world of Sudoku, there are plenty of entry-level books for you.
-So go out and get a new book and solve those puzzles like there’s no tomorrow!
+If you’re a Sudoku connoisseur, hunt around for the most challenging puzzle book you can find.
+If you're a Sudoku newbie, there are plenty of entry-level books for you.
+Either way, get a new book and solve those puzzles like there’s no tomorrow!

 Why We Love International Sudoku Day

-We all enjoy a good puzzle.
-Word searches, crossword puzzles, and Sudoku are all popular games to play and have been for decades.
-We grow up with them, solving them in school and in newspapers, and they don’t lose their appeal in adulthood.
 Some of us love visual puzzles and go for word searches.
 Others love word games and prefer crossword puzzles.
-If you love numbers, math, and logic, Sudoku is a puzzle that is right up your alley.
+If you love numbers, math, and logic, Sudoku is a puzzle that's right up your alley.

 It’s fun to be challenged and Sudoku is excellent at making us think.
-There are varying levels of difficulty that ensure the level of challenging we desire is suited just for us.
-Yes, it can be frustrating sometimes.
-You may have thrown your Sudoku book at the wall in frustration (it’s okay, we aren’t judging you), but you are all the better for the challenge and deep down, you know you love it.
+There are varying degrees of difficulty to match your skills with the game that's right for you.
+Yes, it can be frustrating sometimes, causing you to throw your Sudoku book at the wall (but it’s okay — we aren’t judging you because we know you love the challenge.)

 Actively participating in things that exercise our brains, especially those that involve math, are great at keeping our minds sharp.
-It can increase your focus and concentration as well as alleviate depression.
-Studies also suggest it helps in preventing Alzheimer’s disease and dementia.
-Who knew a puzzle could be so good for your health?
+Sudoku can increase your focus and concentration as well as alleviate depression.
+Studies also suggest puzzles and word games help prevent Alzheimer’s disease and dementia.
+Who knew Sudoku could be so good for your health?